haquocdat543/devops-infra/README.md

 Now let's build version 2

-Navigate to your frontend-backend project, in my case it is [devops-vue](https://github.com/haquocdat543/devops-vue.git) Update it to version 2
+Navigate to your `frontend-backend repo`, in my case it is [devops-vue](https://github.com/haquocdat543/devops-vue.git)

+Update it to version 2

 In my case :